DevExpress-Examples/wpf-mvvm-framework-view-model-generator/Readme.md

 This example demonstrates how to generate full-fledged View Models at compile time.

-Refer to the following topics for more information:
+Refer to the following topic for more information:
 - [View Models generated at compile time](https://docs.devexpress.com/WPF/402989/mvvm-framework/viewmodels/compile-time-generated-viewmodels)